averbraeck/medlabs-heros/README.md

 5. [Exploring and adapting the code](docs/5-code.md)
 6. [Literature](docs/6-literature.md)

-There is a separate section for replicating the results of the experiment for the so-called [maladaptation study](docs/9-maladaptation.md).
+There is also a [separate section](docs/9-maladaptation.md) for replicating the experiment results of Sirenko, M., Verbraeck, A., & Comes, T. (2025). _On Urban Maladaptation in Times of Epidemics_.
+Manuscript under review.